Fontaine (Genshin Impact): Scenes and gameplay

+An astronomical clock at the Besançon Cathedral.
+Clocks and gears like these are abundant in Fontaine as a representation of the region's technology.

 In terms of environmental design, to differentiate Fontaine's outdoor scenery from that of other nations such as Sumeru or Inazuma, the team referenced plant depictions in 18th-century European oil paintings, while the design of mountainous terrain was inspired by the Alps.
 The architecture in Fontaine's urban areas combines baroque and art deco styles, incorporating water, gears, and elements of clockwork alongside darker settings such as underground waterways.
 Fontaine also features underwater areas that are absent in other regions.
 The developers adopted new technologies to recreate the underwater ecosystem: fish schools were simulated using group behavior algorithms, while water currents and aquatic plants were implemented using soft-body simulation techniques.
 The overall design of the underwater environment is bright and transparent, and the team filled it with abundant content to prevent players from experiencing thalassophobia during exploration.
 Underwater puzzles and various scenic elements were arranged to provide players with a rich experience from every angle while ensuring that the game ran smoothly on players' devices.
 In addition, underwater camera behavior was adjusted to prevent motion sickness.

 The development team introduced new mechanics called "Pneuma" and "Ousia" (jointly known as Fontaine's "Arkhe" system) in Fontaine's puzzles.
 These two opposing elemental forces cancel each other out when combined.
-Characters native to Fontaine (as well as the Traveler) can apply either Pneuma or Ousia attributes through their abilities, and collecting certain items allows non-Fontainian characters to do this as well.
+Characters native to Fontaine (as well as the game's protagonist the Traveler) can apply either Pneuma or Ousia attributes through their abilities, and collecting certain items allows non-Fontainian characters to do this as well.
 Many puzzles in Fontaine require using this system, and some enemies also employ it; attacking them with the opposite force changes their behavior patterns.
 Since land-based combat and exploration systems could not be directly applied to underwater areas, the developers created an entirely new system.
-In Fontaine, characters do not have an "oxygen gauge" restricting underwater movement, as it is said in the game's lore that anyone who can control the elements is automatically able to breathe underwater without issue.
+In Fontaine, characters do not have an "oxygen gauge" restricting underwater movement, as it is said in the game's lore that anyone who can control the elements is automatically able to breathe (and speak) underwater without issue.
 The development team also designed underwater currents to allow for quick travel.
 Characters can also gain special abilities by absorbing powers from marine creatures called "Xenochromatic Armored Crabs" and other species, which they can then use for underwater combat and puzzle-solving.